How to Divide Perennials

 Our step-by-step instructions teach you how to divide perennials to give them new life in the garden.

 Perennials need regular digging, dividing and transplanting to maintain healthy, attractive growth.
 When the middle of a plant dies out or looks like a doughnut, or if plants start to flop, fail to bloom or outgrow their location, they need to be divided.

 Division is a good way to create new plants for yourself or share with friends.
 Some fast growers are so productive you may need to toss the surplus in the compost bin.

 How do you know when to divide?
 A good starting point is to follow this old saying: “Divide spring bloomers in fall, fall bloomers in spring, and summer bloomers in either fall or spring.”
 You can generally stretch the transplanting guideline with most perennials as long as you provide proper care afterward.
 Here’s how to dig in:

 Dig around the outside edge of the entire plant with a garden fork or shovel and lift the plant out of the ground.

-Step 2: Divide
+Step 2: Divide the Perennial

 Each plant can be divided into halves, fourths or eighths, depending on its original size and how many divisions you want.
 Two garden forks or shovels, back-to-back, are usually sufficient to divide the sometimes stubborn clump of roots.

-Step 3: Fertilize
+Step 3: Fertilize and Amend